How to Freeze Bell Peppers

 Can You Freeze Whole Bell Peppers?

 Yes!
-If you plan on making stuffed peppers, freezing whole bell peppers is a good idea.
+If you plan on making stuffed peppers, freezing whole bell peppers is a great option.

 How Long Do Frozen Bell Peppers Last?